jmsaborido/navbar-jquery/README.md

 * All the options added to a section will have an id with the name you give it and the index of the option and the same ID as the section that the option is son of.

-So after all that things we recommend not using in the menu numbers because all the inside work is made with numbers.
+So after all that things we recommend not using in the navbar numbers because all the inside work is made with numbers.

 It's also not recommended use classes like navigator, section or submenu because it's already used by the plugin